deepchecks/deepchecks/docs/source/user-guide/vision/vision_properties.rst

 Deepchecks' Default Properties
 ==============================

-We divide the data into 3 parts: images, labels and predictions.
-Each one have his own properties defined.
+We divide the properties into 3 groups: image, label and prediction properties.
-When running checks you can either create your own properties or relay on Deepchecks' default properties.
+When running checks you can either create your own properties or rely on Deepchecks' default properties.

 The default image properties are:

-- Aspect Ratio
+- Aspect Ratio (height / width)
 - Area
 - Brightness
 - RMS (Root Mean Square) Contrast
-- Normalized Mean RGB channels: The normalized channels are calculated by first normalizing the image's pixels (meaning, each color is normalized to its relevant intensity, by dividing the color intensity by the other colors).
-Then, the mean for each image channel is calculated.
+- Normalized RGB Mean channels: Mean color intensity for each channel.
+The color intensity is normalized according to the other color channels per pixel.
+This is done in order to capture the relationships between channels and not just general intensity (brightness).

   - Normalized Red Mean
   - Normalized Blue Mean